milanm/milanm/README.md

 ### Hi there, I'm Milan 👋

-I'm working as a Consultant, Software Architect and Developer, mainly on Cloud (Azure) and Microsoft .NET tech stack.
-My current position is Lead Software Architect @ [Zühlke Group](https://www.zuehlke.com).
+I'm working as a Consultant, Engineering Manager, Software Architect and Developer, mainly on Cloud (Azure) and Microsoft .NET tech stack.
+My current position is Principal Consultant @ [Zühlke Group](https://www.zuehlke.com).

 You can check my [Blog](https://milan.milanovic.org/#posts) here on different aspects of Software Engineering.